Jumperjun/movie-info/README.md

 ![IMAGE](/public/images/demo.png)

 Movie Info is a movie search application built with React that allows users to easily find and browse movie information.
-This project leverages The Movie Database (TMDb) API to fetch movie data.
+This project leverages The Movie Database (TMDB) API to fetch movie data.

 ## Live Demo